-The difference between the datasets and databases is very important to make the right decisions.
+The difference between the dataset Vs database is very important to make the right decisions.
 For managers and business owners, the understanding of the differences between these two entities plays a vital role in strategic decision-making.

 What is a Dataset?